On the parameterized complexity of Compact Set Packing: Introduction

-In the following points, we survey some known hardness results for \scr in the compact regime.
-The reason for discussing these results is that, although being for \cscp, they imply the hardness for \cecp as the intended cover in these instances is always a partition.
-The limitation of these reductions is that they can not be extended to \psp.
-For example, if we consider the Soundness (No case) proof in these reductions, then we note that they rely crucially on the fact that no candidate solution can cover the entire universe.
-In fact, it is quite easy to find $r$ sets that are mutually disjoint but do not form a cover in the No case.
-Therefore, these constructions do not correspond to \cpsp.
-The heart of our construction lies in ensuring that, in the No case, any $r$ sets intersect.
-To this end, we construct a combinatorial gadget called Compatible Intersecting Set System (ISS).
-This gadget is a pair of set systems $(\aset,\bset)$ over a universe $U$ that guarantees two properties: First, every pair of sets within each set system intersects, and second, for any set $a \in A$, there exists $b\in B$ such that $a$ intersects every set in $B$ except $b$.
-Further, we present a simple greedy algorithm that finds such compatible ISS pair $(\aset,\bset)$ over a universe of size $N$, each having roughly $2^{O(N)}$ sets.
-Note that this gadget, we use to build our compact hard instance, also has a ``compact" universe - in the sense - that the universe size is logarithmic in the number of sets in the set system.
+Next we survey some known hardness results for \scr in the compact regime and argue their limitations in extending them to \psp.
+In particular, \textbf{\cite[Lemma~25]{10.1007/978-3-642-40450-4_57}} shows a reduction from \sgi to a variant of \scr called \cecp, where we want to find an $r$-packing that is also a covering (in fact they show hardness for \cscp.
+But a closer inspection of their construction shows that the intended set cover is also a packing).
+The high level idea of the construction is similar to ours: first assign each vertex of $G$ a logarithm length binary pattern vector.
+Then, create two kinds of sets: $V$-sets that capture the mapping of the vertices and $E$-sets that capture the mapping of edges.
+The idea is to use the pattern vectors to create these sets so that there is an isomorphic copy of $H$ in $G$ if and only if there are $|V_H|$ many $V$-sets and $|E_H|$ many $E$-sets covering the universe exactly once.
+However, if we consider the Soundness (No case) proof of this reduction, then it crucially relies on the fact that no candidate solution can cover the entire universe exactly once.
+In fact, it is quite easy to find $r$ sets that are mutually disjoint but do not form a cover.
+Therefore, it fails to yield hardness for \cpsp.
+The heart of our construction lies in ensuring that in the No case, any $r$ sets intersect.
+To this end, we construct a combinatorial gadget called Compatible Intersecting Set System (ISS) pair.
+This gadget is a pair of set systems $(\aset,\bset)$ over a universe $U$ that guarantees two properties: First, every pair of sets within each set system intersects, and second, for any set $a \in \aset$, there exists $b\in \bset$ such that $a$ intersects every set in $\bset$ except $b$.
+Further, we present a simple greedy algorithm that finds such compatible ISS pair $(\aset,\bset)$ over a universe of size $N$, each having roughly $2^{\Omega(N)}$ sets.
+Note that this gadget, which we use to build our compact hard instance, also has a ``compact" universe.
+While, on the other hand, \textbf{\cite{10.1145/3188745.3188896}} shows \cscp is \wonehard using a reduction from \kclq to \scr with $r=\Theta(k^2)$ and $|\uset| = r^{3/2} \cdot \Theta(\log |\ssset|)$, but does not yield a tight ETH- based running time lower bound.
+In contrast, \cite{puatracscu2010possibility} shows such tight ETH lower bound for \cscp: requiring time $|\ssset|^{\Omega\left(r\right)}$, which can be easily modified to obtain a similar running time lower bound for \cecp (by reducing from \oneinthree, instead from \threesat).